bbangert/colo/README.rst

         $ make

-2. Activate the Python virtualenv so you can run `ansible` directly.
+2. Activate the Python virtualenv so you can run `ansible` directly, then activate the ansible checkout.

     .. code-block:: bash

         $ source pythonVE/bin/activate
+        $ source ansible/hacking/env-setup

 3. Test that we can ping the collocation host successfully: